knudo/weather-monitor/README.md

 A weather monitoring system based on ESP32 with DHT22 and Firebase

 ## How does it work
-Every from time to time (20 minutes in my case) the board will measure the local temperature and humidity.
-It will then send this data to a Firebase database along with a timestamp representing the moment the data has been gathered as a JSON object.
+Every 20 min the MCU will acquire the local temperature and humidity.
+It will then send this data to a Firebase database along with a timestamp representing the moment the data has been gathered as a JSON object in the following format:
-Example JSON:
 ```json
 "1682207859": {
   "h": "89.70",